Itinerary | Nairobi to Cairo

 Here we have the chance to indulge in some authentic Ethiopian coffee or explore ‘El Mercato’ – one of East Africa’s largest open air markets.
 We also spend the next few days organizing our Sudanese and Egyptian visas.

 Visit Djibouti by train or see the Danakil Depression

 While in Addis you could take a side trip by train to Djibouti.
 A rail journey on the new train from the Ethiopian capital to the Djibouti and coast through the desert, well off the tourist track.

 Bahir Dar is based on the southern edge of Lake Tana – you can organise boat trips to some of the small islands which have Monasteries dating back up to 900 years, and which are still looked after by monks who live from subsistence farming, or take a trip to Blue Nile Falls.
 Lalibela, famous for its 11 monolithic rock-hewn churches is our next destination where you have the option of a guided tour of one of Ethiopia’s holiest cities.

 Gondar was the capital of Ethiopia from 1632 until 1868.
 There are seven Emperor’s castles In Gondar.
-We spend a few days where WE CAN organise overnight trips to the Simien Mountains National Park – home to the Gelada Baboon, hikes are available in the area.
+We spend a few days where we can organise overnight trips to the Simien Mountains National Park, the home to the Gelada Baboon; hikes are available in the area.
 You may also wish to arrange a trip to the holy city of Axum dating from the 12th Century have been kept alive by generations of dedicated priests who guard their precious religious icons.
 The border with Sudan is not far from Gondar and the first towns after the border are Gedaref & Wadi Medani.